About the RTG "Neuroexplicit Models"

 These are some of the top researchers in their fields in Europe and worldwide.

-Learn MoreThe goal of this Research Training Group is to develop novel neuroexplicit models that accurately solve tasks in natural language processing, computer vision, and action-decision making, and to investigate the theoretical and practical principles of designing effective neuroexplicit models.
-Up to 24 PhD students at a time, together with 13 PIs and ~20 associated PhD students and postdocs, will carry out research on neuroexplicit models at the highest international level.
+The goal of this Research Training Group is to develop novel neuroexplicit models that accurately solve tasks in natural language processing, computer vision, and action-decision making, and to investigate the theoretical and practical principles of designing effective neuroexplicit models.
+24 PhD students, together with 14 PIs and ~20 associated PhD students and postdocs, are carrying out research on neuroexplicit models at the highest international level.

 Deep neural models have revolutionized artificial intelligence over the past ten years, by learning from data how to perform a variety of AI tasks at unparalleled accuracy.
 By contrast, explicit models capture knowledge about a task or a domain in a way that can be understood or authored by human experts, and can therefore be more interpretable and data-efficient.
 Explicit models can use symbolic representations, or they can capture domain knowledge in other ways, e.g. through differential equations that describe the physics of the world.
-Neuroexplicit (and neurosymbolic) models combine neural and explicit elements, inheriting the complementary strengths of both.
+Neuroexplicit models (such as neurosymbolic ones) combine neural and explicit elements, inheriting the complementary strengths of both.

 Neural models have produced quantum leaps in what artificial intelligence can achieve.
 However, they also have systematic limitations, especially with respect to generalization, robustness, and interpretability.
 We and others have demonstrated that neuroexplicit models have the potential to overcome these limitations.
 However, neuroexplicit models need to be designed with care, and the principles of effective design are not well understood.
 By investigating the rich and varied landscape of neuroexplicit models across multiple areas of artificial intelligence in one coherent, interdisciplinary research group, the RTG will boost our understanding of these models.
 The RTG is the first research center and in particular the first PhD training program for neuroexplicit methods in Europe.